ivotron/popper2-paper/paper/paper.md

 YAML [@ben2009yaml] is a human-readable data-serialization language.
 It is commonly used in writing configuration files and in applications where data is stored or transmitted.
-Due to its simplicity and wide adoption [@yaml_wide_adoption], we chose YAML for defining popper workflows and for specifying the configuration for the execution engine.
+Due to its simplicity and wide adoption [@yaml_wide_adoption], we chose YAML for defining Popper workflows and for specifying the configuration for the execution engine.
-An example popper workflow is shown in @Lst:wf-example which downloads a dataset in CSV format, runs statistical functions on the data, and validates the results.
+An example Popper workflow is shown in @Lst:wf-example which downloads a dataset in CSV format, runs statistical functions on the data, and validates the results.

 ```{#lst:wf-example .yaml caption="A three-step workflow."}
 steps: